EYBlockchain/starlight/WRITEUP.md

 ```

 `b` must be known, and whole.
 `a` is `unknown`, and hence partitioned.
-But looking at `fn2`, `a` is being consulted.
+But looking at `fn2`, `a` is being accessed.
 It's not possible to consult a partitioned state; hence this contract must throw an error at transpilation.

 ---